 Heidelberg: The Town of Milk and Honey

 Is it possible to fall in love with an old, rustic town?
 Or is it possible that the place where the town is situated make your heart beat a million times faster?
-Whatever the reason, Heidelberg is peaceful, ragged, charming and full of possibilities.
+Whatever the reason, Heidelberg is peaceful, charming, and full of possibilities.

 Dating back from 1855, Heidelberg is named after the German city of the same name.
 The area is set on the banks of the Duiwenhoks River that can be seen along the N2 highway.
 It’s said that the Duiwenhoks Estuary is one of the last remaining unspoiled estuaries in the country so it’s greatly preserved.

 While I linger at the hectares of farmland, my mind dwells with the thoughts of somewhere in that open space, I should be building a home and create a life amongst the most beautiful in the land; never looking back but only moving forward.

 No matter where we turned, every spot was a moment to capture and as a little known gem and unpretentious nature, find out what makes Heidelberg so attractive:

 The quirky and retro building is one so fascinating that you have to pull over to look inside.
 Sally, the owner makes exquisite, unique and hand-crafted furnishing; showcasing her amazing talent.
 Her Rabbit in the Hat and Alice in Wonderland theme in bright and bold colours will make you stay and marvel at her creations forever.